 The program uses a number of techniques to accomplish its educational goals.
-We have partnered with an educational technology company (Pearson) and they host the course materials online in a distance learning website called eCollege.
+PAU has partnered with an educational technology company (Pearson) to host course materials online in a distance learning website called eCollege.
 Many of the courses use PowerPoint slides accompanied by lecture notes.
 A number of classes have an audio track so you can listen to the instructor as well.
 Readings for the classes are from texts or articles that are available on the course website in Adobe Acrobat format.
 Many classes also use threaded discussion groups to provide a way for students to discuss course materials with each other.
 Finally, chat rooms or conference calls are used to provide a forum for students to ask questions of the professor or TA.
 We now use the GoToMeeting technology that allows the instructor to show his/her computer screen to all students simultaneously.
 This allows the class to talk in a conference call while viewing the same materials.
-In aggregate, we feel we are able to create the essentials of the classroom experience at a distance.

-Students need access to a computer with a Web connection for this to work.
-It is strongly recommended that you have a fairly powerful PC computer with a DSL or cable modem connection, in addition to a headset to join synchronous discussions.
+To participate in this program, students need access to a computer with a Web connection.
+It is strongly recommended that students have a powerful computer with a DSL or cable modem connection, in addition to a headset to join synchronous discussions.
 Students can get by with dial-up modems, but it will slow you down a great deal as there is a lot of information to download over the course of the program.

 Performance in class is assessed in a number of ways.
 Some instructors assign papers, others use tests, and some use both.
 Independent third parties proctor exams.
 Students identify individuals in their community (e.g., public and community college libraries, or private testing centers such as Kaplan or Sylvan) who can receive test materials, supervise the administration of the test, and return the materials to the instructor.
-For some classes you also have the opportunity to receive proctoring online through ProctorU.com.
+For some classes students also have the opportunity to receive proctoring online through ProctorU.com.

 Students are required to submit written evaluations of each class and instructor each quarter.
-This informs us as to the strengths and weaknesses of the program as we strive to deliver the best possible program.
+This informs PAU of the strengths and weaknesses of the program as PAU strives to deliver the best possible program.